 Welcome to the Rock Music Timeline, an online chronology of rock and roll history.
 Experience rock & roll in the order it happened, decade by decade, or year by year.

 Search Rock Music Timeline

-We are adding the best of rock photography in a larger format in our new Photo Galleries.
 Look for Photo Gallery links in the Top Left of each year timeline.
-This is a work in progress - so only a few years available so far.
-Check out the 1956 Photo Gallery for an example.
+See your favorite performers up close!
+Check out the 1964 Photo Gallery for an example.

 We have linked in a Jukebox that opens in a new browser window, so you can enjoy the years big hits while you browse each year's page.
 Listen: 1968 Jukebox.

 Stay up to date on what's happening in the world of rock music with our new Facebook Blog.
 News, reviews and much more at the Rock Music Timeline Blog.

 50 years ago today: Beatlemania hits the U.S. - In 1963 The Beatles had a #1 album and three #1 singles in their native UK, but these records were not released in the US....
 Rock Music Timeline Blog.

 Help us grow !